cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
    ```

-    Update the `Steps` Label in the function that responds to the character jumping.
+    Update the `Steps` Label in a function that responds to the character jumping.
+It should make sense that recording the number of `Steps` would take place after each and every jump for accuracy.

     ```ts
     onPlayerJumpEnd(moveIndex: number) {